haotian2006/HelperDocs-contributions/Fixing Errors.md

 4
 4
 ```
-From this you can tell that y is 4 not 0 so from this you would most likely look into how y is being assigned which in this case can tell us that something must be wrong with the getY function
+From this, you can tell that y is 4 not 0 so from this you would most likely look into how y is being assigned which in this case can tell us that something must be wrong with the getY function

 # visualize debugging
-This type of debugging can be using parts or other methods to visualize the problem this can be used if using prints doesn't really tell you whats wrong
+This type of debugging can be using parts or other methods to visualize the problem this can be used if using prints doesn't really tell you what's wrong

 ## use case
-Lets say we are doing some raycasting but the ray isn't hitting anything
+Let's say we are doing some raycasting but the ray isn't hitting anything
 ```lua
 local green = workspace.PartA
 local red = workspace.PartB